What is the Excavator’s Operating Weight

 Mini/Compact Excavators

-Depending on different brands from different manufacturing companies’ mini excavators have different basic weight but mainly do not exceed 6 tons.
+Depending on different brands from different manufacturing companies’ mini excavators have different basic weights but mainly do not exceed 6 tons.

 Therefore the load capacity and weight should not exceed 6 tons.
 This weight allows them to operate on soft soils and on finished sites without tearing up the ground.